MooersLab/pymolsnips/README.md

 *JuputerLab* has several extensions for snippet libraries that is not backward compatible with the *Jupyter Notebook*.
 The snippet extension is
-The snippets are accessible from submenus, and it is easy to add new snippets.
+The snippets are accessible from sub-menus, and it is easy to add new snippets.
-Snippets in a category are accessible from a submenu.
+Snippets in a category are accessible from a sub-menu.
 There is no support for tab triggers and tab stops are this time.

 <A href=#jupyternotebook>Jupyter Notebook, classic</A>has two extensions for snippet management.
-These store the snippets in a javascrpt file, and the snippets are accessed from a pulldown menu.
+These store the snippets in a JavaScript file, and the snippets are accessed from a pull-down menu.
 Jupyter Notebook and JupyterLab also allow the use of clippings as snippets via the `%load` magic.

 Jupyter Notebook can be used with ipymol to send commands to PyMOL and to import output from